 The classic stylist trick to create the illusion of space?
 Make the most of the height of the room by bringing in tall or vertical elements such as bookcases.

 Hanging shelves like H&G Designs Mushroom Roundi Strap Shelves are a great way to accentuate vertical space because it draws the eye upwards.
-Decorate it with your own personal touch with plants, books and ornaments – and keep it simple for maximum effect!
-Too many items will start to clutter and overcrowd the room.
+Decorate it with your own personal touch with plants, books and ornaments.
+For a minimalist look, Bendo have simple pots and ornaments that are sure to provide maximum effect.
+Keep in mind, too many items will start to clutter and overcrowd the room!

 #3 Upsize your Rug